OfficeDev/open-xml-docs/docs/general/how-to-copy-the-contents-of-an-open-xml-package-part-to-a-document-part-in-a-dif.md

 ## How the Sample Code Works
-To copy the contents of a document part in an Open XML package to a document part in a different package, the full path of the each word processing document is passed in as a parameter to the **CopyThemeContent** method.
-The code then opens both documents as **WordprocessingDocument** objects, and creates variables that reference the **ThemePart** parts in each of the packages.
+To copy the contents of a document part in an Open XML package to a document part in a different package, the full path of the each word processing document is passed in as a parameter to the `CopyThemeContent` method.
+The code then opens both documents as <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument>
+objects, and creates variables that reference the <xref:DocumentFormat.OpenXml.Packaging.ThemePart> parts in each of the packages.

 ### [C#](#tab/cs-1)
 ```csharp